Compare Multiple Word Documents in .NET (Password Protected)

 Password Management

-Never hardcode passwords in your source code.
-Instead, use:
+Never embed passwords directly in source code.
+Instead:

 Memory Management